Hello-AIGC/AIGC/README.md

   <img src="https://foruda.gitee.com/images/1685413615304788816/81f3a841_6522093.png"/>
 </p>

-## Hello-AIGC's information search engine
+## Quick Start
+<p>
+  <img src="https://foruda.gitee.com/images/1687997567960962474/aef04a89_6522093.jpeg"/>
+</p>
 To view the content, please scan the QR code below and ask the robot.
 This is a GPT question-and-answer robot in the vertical field of AIGC.
 We will also open API interfaces at a later time.
-<p>
-  <img src="https://foruda.gitee.com/images/1687997567960962474/aef04a89_6522093.jpeg"/>
-</p>

 [comment]: <> (## 目录)